-When looking at UAVs below the fifty-dollar price point, you’re looking at nano / mini drones that fit the bill.
-These little wonders are not just like their full-size friends, but are cute, simple and fully capable of flight.
+When looking at UAVs below the fifty-dollar price point, you are looking at nano / mini drones that fit the bill.
+These little wonders are not just like their full-size friends but are cute, simple and fully capable of flight.
 Whether looking for a training drone to get your first wings or an indoors drone that won’t do damage in the home, a nano drone is ideal.

 Budget drones aren’t tough to come by.
 There many affordable UAVs that can take off from the anywhere and land safely.
 They’re not all the same.
-Here, we help narrow down the field to the Top 10 Drones available under $50.
+Here, we help narrow down the field to the best Drones for Sale available under $50.

 10. Cheerson CX-10

 The Cheerson CX-10 mini drone is a colorful little model with an orange or gray top and a set of white propellers.
 The quadcopter has a useful range of 30 meters and stays in the air for 6 minutes on a single charge.
 The CX-10 is so popular that it’s owned by thousands of amateur drone pilots already and is likely to find its way into the homes of many more before it becomes outdated.
 Being so inexpensive, it doesn’t come with a camera.
 The model is equally adept at flying outdoors as it will do indoors.
 However, the sensors are ultra-sensitive with a light breeze able to blow it off-course with the sensors sometimes getting confused for a minute in the process.
 As a result, this model should only be flown in near perfect conditions with no detectable wind.
 The 30-meters range is not too impressive, but it reasonably on par with other similar models at this price range.
 The flight time of 5-6 minutes is smack in the middle of other products in this category; one really shouldn’t expect more in the sub $50 price range.